peteroupc/peteroupc.github.io/bernoulli.md

 $$\int_0^1\sum_{k\text{ in }S} g(k,U)\,dU = \sum_{k\text{ in }S}\int_0^1 g(k,U)\,dU.$$

-Swapping the integral and the sum is not always possible, but it is in this case because the conditions of so-called Tonelli's theorem are met: $g(k,U)$ is continuous and nonnegative whenever $k$ is in $S$ and $0\le U\le 1$; and $S$ and the closed unit interval have natural sigma-finite measures.
+Swapping the integral and the sum is not always possible, but it is in this case because the conditions of so-called Tonelli's theorem are met: $g(k,U)$ is continuous and nonnegative whenever $k$ is in $S$ and $0\le U\le 1$; and $S$ and the closed unit interval have natural sigma-finite measures (the set $S$ is a countable union of sets with measure 1, one for each integer in $S$, while the closed unit interval has measure 1).

 Now to show how the MGL generator produces the probability $\pi/4$.
 Let $C(k)$ be the probability that this algorithm's step 2 generates a number $k$, namely&mdash;